GopalTanwar7424/T20-Cricket-World-Cup-2022-Dashboard/README.md

 1. Data Analysis of T20 Cricket World Cup 2022
-❄️ T20 Cricket Analytics: T20 Cricket World Cup Resort Insights Dashboard a dynamic, interactive data visualization tool built to analyse the performanceof the palyers palyed in 2022 T20 Cricket Worldcup.
+❄️ T20 Cricket Analytics: T20 Cricket World Cup Resort Insights Dashboard is a dynamic, interactive data visualization tool built to analyse the performance of the players who played in the 2022 T20 Cricket World Cup.

 2. Short Description / Purpose
-The T20 Cricket World Cup 2022 Dashboard is a visually engaging and analytical Power BI report designed to help users to monitor the overall performace of the players.
-The dashboard focuses on highlighting major T20 Cricket World Cup resort features like players performance, types of players, batting average, balling average, strike rate, and many more.
+The T20 Cricket World Cup 2022 Dashboard is a visually engaging and analytical Power BI report designed to help users monitor the overall performance of the players.
+The dashboard focuses on highlighting major T20 Cricket World Cup resort features like players' performance, types of players, batting average, bowling average, strike rate, and many more.

 3. Tech Stack
 List the key technologies used to build the dashboard.